 This next tool doesn’t really have a name because its homemade.
 I guess finger saver, slab lifter and the handy dandy all work.

 This version evolved from a similar tool I first saw being used by my first employer in stone masonry.
 He had taken the wire handle from a 5 gallon bucket and bent it into a handle.
 The part that hooked into the bucket served as the pick up point, being pre-bent at the factory.
 Then tape would be used to create a comfortable grip on the doubled up wire.
 The problem was that after lifting a few heavy stones, the pick up end would get fatigued and start straightening out.
 That’s a problem when it straightens out then drops a stone on the fingers of your other hand.
 You usually end up hopping around holding the injured hand and saying words that would make a sailor blush…after you launch the offending tool into the woods in a pain induced fury…..not that I ever did that, I’m just saying.

 While working on the patio area at Ed J’s house another contractor saw the bucket tool I was using to pick up large granite flagging.
-He mentioned that he used to be a welder and asked if I wanted some tools made out of heavy round stock.
+He mentioned that he used to be a welder and knew THE SCIENCE OF METAL FABRICATION and asked if I wanted some tools made out of heavy round stock.
 I said yes, and then discussed a design based on Hay or meat hook.
 The idea was that the weight of the stone will rest on the width of the fingers instead of relying on grip.
 He came back a few days later with 6 of these tools and they worked great!

 The handle position allows the weight of the stone to be held longer with less fatigue.

 The hook is in line with your forearm which helps when lifting straight up.
 I have lifted very heavy stones with this little guy.
 I modified the hook end by grinding a flat lifting surface for more contact with the stone.